The canias ERP Standard Cost Calculation (CAL) module calculates the production cost related to a unit of a certain product.

 Initiation of Calculation

-In the canias ERP Standard Cost Calculation module, calculation for a certain product or collective calculation for more than one material, can be executed.
-In collective calculation, materials selected according to parameters specified in prerequisites are taken into account.
+In the canias ERP Standard Cost Calculation module, the calculation for a certain product or collective calculation for more than one material can be executed.
+In the collective calculation, materials selected according to parameters specified in prerequisites are taken into account.
 The calculation can also be started from other modules.
 For example, when creating an offer in the canias ERP Sales module, an offer cost or project costs can be calculated in the canias ERP Project Management module as well.

 Determination of Parameters for Calculation

 Irrespective of the module with which the calculation will be started, various parameters can be determined for calculation.
 Among these parameters are the calculation schema used or validity date data, price data, activity data, bill of materials and routes.
-Taking a breakdown of a multi-level bill of materials and writing the result of calculation as a new standard price to material main data can also be parametrically set.
+Taking a breakdown of a multi-level bill of materials and writing the result of the calculation as a new standard price to material main data can also be parametrically set.

 Evaluations and Analyses

 The canias ERP Standard Cost Calculation module offers comprehensive evaluation and analysis capability.
 Therefore, lists can be created to detect and analyze potential errors in a collective calculation (e.g. missing information in material main data or route).

 Furthermore, results of different calculations can be compared with each other with a cross-check.
 In the canias ERP Standard Cost Calculation module, calculation displays may be defined to emphasize certain issues in the scope of calculation.